atroposfate/acblclub-scrap/README.md

 In the Crawler you will need to update the club URLs "start_urls".
 Replace the clubs in there with the url from the club you are interested in in the acbl live website.
 They are currently set for a few in Calgary Alberta

+The program can be run with a couple paramaters --rebuild    deletes all databases and reruns the crawler --date_limit   prevents it from grabbing data that is older than 14 days, if the data has been stored already no sense hammering the website again